OrchardCMS/OrchardCore/src/docs/reference/core/Configuration/README.md

     .ConfigureServices((tenantServices, serviceProvider) =>
     {
         // Instead of IShellConfiguration you could fetch the configuration
-        // values from an injected Configuration instance here too.
+        // values from an injected IConfiguration instance here too.
 While that
         // would also allow you to access standard ASP.NET Core configuration
         // keys it wouldn't have support for all the hierarchical sources
         // detailed above.